Passport to English Logo

 Answer

-You are a reporter at "Hollywood Magazine."
-You are interviewing the famous actor Brent Slick.
+You are a reporter for "Hollywood Magazine."
+You have to interview the famous actor Bart Slick.
 Write the questions for the interview.

 actor